A rich display of traditional Easter dishes from the Sieradz region

 A rook crossing freshly sown fields on a quiet early spring day.

 It was one of those early spring walks when nothing seems fully decided yet — winter still lingering in the air, but the ground already waking up.
 The fields on the outskirts of town had just been sown, rough and uneven, with fresh green blades pushing through the soil.
+I wasn’t expecting much that day, but then I noticed a rook in the fields — calm, unhurried, walking as if it had all the time in the world.

 The gravel trail along Cieńków ridge near Wisła offers open views of the surrounding Silesian Beskid mountains.